zelanko/sql-docs.es-es/docs/t-sql/statements/create-user-transact-sql.md

 CREATE USER user_name
 [;]

--- Syntax for users based on Azure AD logins for Azure SQL Database managed instance CREATE USER user_name
+-- Syntax for users based on Azure AD logins for Azure SQL Managed Instance CREATE USER user_name
     [   { FOR | FROM } LOGIN login_name  ]
     | FROM EXTERNAL PROVIDER